-- On the date of assessment, 17 October 2023, 90% of all dwelling units in policy area "HMA 2/22 Botanic, Holylands, Rugby" were made up of HMOs and flats/apartments, which in turn exceeds the 20% development limit as set out at Policy HOU10. - 3.18 There are 1095 (45%) licensed HMOs with a capacity of 4808 persons in HMA 2/22 Botanic, Holylands, Rugby. - (b) The need for housing accommodation in the locality and the extent to which HMO accommodation is required to meet that need. - 3.19 The total number of dwelling units in a HMA is measured by Ordnance Survey's Pointer database.
-There are a total of 2409 dwelling units HMA 2/22 Botanic, Holylands, Rugby. - 3.20 The fact that the use of the property as an HMO is permitted for planning purposes is a relevant consideration in determining whether the grant of this licence will result in overprovision. - 3.21 The Council recognises that there is a need for intensive forms of housing and to meet this demand, HMOs are an important component of this housing provision.
-HMOs, alongside other accommodation options within the private rented sector, play an important role in meeting the housing needs of people who are single, who have temporary employment, students, low-income households and, more recently, migrant workers. - In September 2017 the Housing Executive published the document "Housing Market Analysis Update Belfast City Council Area" which states "HMOs form an important element of the PRS, particularly for younger people on low incomes and for single people, under the age of 35, affected by the limitation of housing benefit to the shared room rate.
-Anecdotal evidence also indicates that this has been a popular sector with migrant workers." - On the 17 October 2023 out of 29 premises available for rent within the BT7 area on the website PropertyNews.com there was 2 licensed HMOs which from the information presented on the website represented 9 bed spaces.
-The HMO accommodation was available immediately. - Anecdotal evidence from previous conversations with HMO managing agents suggest that that there is currently a lack of HMO accommodation available in this locality.
+3.16 On the date of assessment, 15 February 2024, 88% of all dwelling units in policy area "HMA 2/22 Botanic, Holylands, Rugby" were made up of HMOs and flats/apartments, which in turn exceeds the 20% development limit as set out at Policy HOU10.
+There are 1122 (45%) licensed HMOs with a capacity of 4780 persons in HMA 2/22 Botanic, Holylands, Rugby. (b) The need for housing accommodation in the locality and the extent to which HMO accommodation is required to meet that need.
+3.17 The total number of dwelling units in a HMA is measured by Ordnance Survey's Pointer database.
+There are a total of 2473 dwelling units HMA 2/22 Botanic, Holylands, Rugby.
+3.18 On the 15 February 2024 out of 92 premises available for rent within the BT7 area on the website PropertyNews.com there were 52 licensed HMOs which from the information presented on the website represented 229 bed spaces.
+The HMO accommodation was available immediately to September 2024.
+3.19 The fact that the use of the property as an HMO is permitted for planning purposes is a relevant consideration in determining whether the grant of this licence will result in overprovision.
+3.20 The Council recognises that there is a need for intensive forms of housing and to meet this demand, HMOs are an important component of this housing provision.
+HMOs, alongside other accommodation options within the private rented sector, play an important role in meeting the housing needs of people who are single, who have temporary employment, students, low-income households and, more recently, migrant workers.
+3.21 In September 2017 the Housing Executive published the document "Housing Market Analysis Update - Belfast City Council Area" which states "HMOs form an important element of the PRS, particularly for younger people on low incomes and for single people, under the age of 35, affected by the limitation of housing benefit to the shared room rate.
+Anecdotal evidence also indicates that this has been a popular sector with migrant workers."
+3.22 Anecdotal evidence from previous conversations with HMO managing agents suggest that that there is currently a lack of HMO accommodation available in this locality.
 Students moving out of HMO accommodation.

-- On the 7 December 2022 Ulster University Director of Campus Life told members of the Council's City Growth and Regeneration Committee that there was an "increase in competition for HMO's particularly from NIHE, Immigration Services and statutory agencies and there were increasing accommodation issues across the housing sector which required a holistic view and should include the consideration of international students, families and graduates looking for professional accommodation." - However, QUB Director of Student Plus confirmed to members that the current trend indicated a significant move of students to purpose-built student accommodation blocks.
-She told members that there were 7,000 purpose built managed student accommodation (PBMSA) rooms in the city the majority built since 2018 and approximately 5,000 in the city centre.
+3.23 On the 7 December 2022 Ulster University Director of Campus Life told members of the Council's City Growth and Regeneration Committee that there was an "increase in competition for HMO's particularly from NIHE, Immigration Services and statutory agencies and there were increasing accommodation issues across the housing sector which required a holistic view and should include the consideration of international students, families and graduates looking for professional accommodation."
+3.24 However, QUB Director of Student Plus confirmed to members that the current trend indicated a significant move of students to purpose-built student accommodation blocks.
+She told members that there were 7,000 purpose built managed student accommodation (PBMSA) rooms in the city - the majority built since 2018 and approximately 5,000 in the city centre.
+3.25 November 2023 monitoring information produced by the Council's Planning Services for PBMSA indicates that 2055 bedspaces are currently under construction with an operational date of 2024, 92 bedspaces approved but construction hasn't commenced and 1426 bedspaces going through the planning process.